AntycSolutions/django-knockout/README.md

 };
 ```

-Include this in your template:
+Include a variation of this in your template:

 ```html+django
 {# template #}